ghsecuritylab/Fork-AndreDVJ-advancedtomato-arm/README.md

 * Updated NTFS-3G driver
 * Updated dnsmasq
 * Updated nano
-* Updated OpenSSL
 * Updated OpenVPN
 * Updated other components.
 See commits for history.
-* Removed wireless antenna options and nvram values, as they're pointless on ARM routers.
+* Removed wireless antenna options and nvram values, as they're pointless on ARM routers such as R7000/AC68U.
 * Other cherry-picked tweaks and fixes from many other repositories.
 See commits for history.
 * Added ExFAT filesystem driver, from oneleft
 * Added h5ai feature, from oneleft